zsx/r3/README.md

 * To accelerate the process by which consensus features and fixes are integrated into the language.
-Though debates continue over features in [Rebol and Red Chat](http://rebolsource.net/go/chat-faq), many changes are ready and agreed upon--some submitted as patches.
+Though debates continue over features in [Rebol and Red Chat](http://rebolsource.net/go/chat-faq), many changes are ready and agreed upon -- some submitted as patches.
 Yet they haven't had a focal location where they can be launched and people get new builds.

 * To integrate the test suite into the build, and make the bar obvious that